FunctionalJerk/FunctionalJerk.github.io/projects/mm-m.md

 Harmony works different in verbal communication:
 It's meaning can only be understood within the context of the speakers vocal range.
 Hence, one intonation can mean different things, depending on who vocalises it.
-That's why my transcriptions don't use an absolute scale (Hz) but a relative one, defined by the vocal range of it's speaker.
+That's why my transcriptions don't use an absolute scale (Hz) but a relative one, stripped of the individual vocal range of its original speaker.
-One advantage of this approach is that it translates well onto any other gradual parameter of music.
+One advantage of this approach is that it translates well onto the range of any other instrument or gradual parameter of music.

-My idea was, that if intonation is a manifestation of analoguous communication, it's meaning (or significance) had to be inherent in their form.
+I assumed that if intonation was a manifestation of analoguous communication, it's significance had to be found in its form.
-For details on the EP, follow the bandcamp-link above and read up on the description given for the individual tracks.

-This EP documents my experiments with this method.
+This EP documents my experiments with this idea.
 Each piece represents an attempt to reconcile human improvisation with algorithmic composition.
+For details on this EP, follow the bandcamp-link above and read up on the description given for the individual tracks.

 *[vocal range]: also *ambitus*